DylanLukes/VkMOL/README.md

 You must download and build CCP4 from source.
 Follow the instructions in the `README`/`INSTALL` provided in the source tarball.

 Finally, set the environment variable `CCP4` to your `ccp4-dev` directory.
-With a CCP4 distribution installed, this will trigger its `ccp4-config.cmake` to load _your_ copy of CCP4.
-If you do not have a prebuilt distribution installed, you must ensure that you install CCP4 to a well-known location so that CMake can find it.

 ## Running Tests